akornsys-rdi/pcbid-specifications/README.md

 >
 > No. All the fields that form PCBIDs are relevant and some cannot be ruled out.
 You can reduce the font size to the recommended minimum or if you have already done so you can consider other options, such as inserting it in two lines, or perhaps inserting it in datamatrix format.
 If you choose to put it on two lines, you should preferably do so in the following format:
 >
->       aaaapppp            }HbHgv0?
+>       aaaapppp            ]S3y1%kZ
 >       mmrrwwyy            01011520

-> **Can I choose the author and/or project identifier using K85 alphabet?**
+> **Can I choose the author and/or project identifier using K74 alphabet?**
 >
 > No, these fields cannot be chosen arbitrarily and must be generated from the author and project name.
 This process ensures unique identifiers linked to the source name and prevents collisions.

 ## :wrench: Technical details

 The PCBID generation algorithm depends on the field being generated:
 - Author and project: The author and project identifier fields are generated from the hash of the name provided.
 This function guarantees a correspondence between the name and the identifier, while minimizing collisions.
-The hash is processed to obtain a radix 85 encodable number.
+The hash is processed to obtain a radix 74 encodable number.
-- Release and Module: These fields are the representation of the decimal number in radix 85.
+- Release and Module: These fields are the representation of the decimal number in radix 74.
 Since these fields will rarely exceed 09, they are kept clearly human readable.
 - Week and year: Two-digit decimal representation of the week and year.
 Without any coding, they are easy to read.

-All numbers in radix 85 are represented with the K85 charset, which provides a comfortable reading without possible confusion by similar characters.
+All numbers in radix 74 are represented with the K74 charset, which provides a comfortable reading without possible confusion by similar characters.

 The hash function chosen for the author and project name transformation is SHA256, which provides a solid hash feature.
 The hash transformation algorithm is performed by breaking the hash result into 32-bit chunks, and adding these chunks together.
 This process has proven to have better data dispersion.

-        SHA256("Foobar Inc")
+        SHA256("Foobar Incorporation")
                 |
                 v
-        1a623c0e36fc474e6c592a3f5578e0621dffcbd452b9fa535121a75f8017dc3b
-        1a623c0e
+        49d25a4f106d4dacca67b2d3e131d8e1bfbf942edf68997f1b473c4b4fee89aa
+        49d25a4f
-              + 36fc474e
+              + 106d4dac
-                      + 6c592a3f
+                      + ca67b2d3
-                              + 5578e062
+                              + e131d8e1
-                                      + 1dffcbd4
+                                      + bfbf942e
-                                              + 52b9fa53
+                                              + df68997f
-                                                      + 5121a75f
+                                                      + 1b473c4b
-                                                              + 8017dc3b
+                                                              + 4fee89aa
         ________________________________________________________________
-                                                              025523d7be
+                                                              0410372751

-The result is divided by the maximum possible value of the identifier (85⁴), and the remainder is converted to radix 85.
+The result is divided by the maximum possible value of the identifier (74⁴), and the remainder is converted to radix 74.

-             RADIX 10        RADIX 16        RADIX 85
+             RADIX 10        RADIX 16        RADIX 74
-            10018346942     025523d7be      02 21 78 17 35 17
+            17451919185     0410372751      07 63 73 25 03 55
-        MOD    52200625       031c84b1         01 00 00 00 00
+        MOD    29986576       01c98f10         01 00 00 00 00
         _____________________________________________________
-               48027567       02dcd7af            78 17 35 17
+               29718529       01c57801            73 25 03 55

-The number in radix 85 is represented using the K85 charset, forming the identifier.
+The number in radix 74 is represented using the K74 charset, forming the identifier.

-        78 17 35 17  ->  }HbH
+        73 25 03 55  ->  ]S3y

 The same process applies to the project name.

 In case of finding collisions with existing PCBID identifiers, `" #<NUMBER>"` is added at the end of the author or project name which causes the collision, where `<NUMBER>` will increase by one unit for each collision found.
-This appended is not part of the author or project name, and should not be added to the `projects.txt` file.
+This appended is not part of the author or project name, and should not be added to collision tracking systems, such as the `projects.txt` file (used by external offline generation tools).

-For the author, collisions are searched only in the author identifier (first four characters of the PCBID), while for the project, collisions of the same author are searched (first eight characters of the PCBID).
+For the author, collisions are searched only in the **Author ID** (first four characters of the PCBID), while for the project, collisions of the same author are searched (**Project ID**, first eight characters of the PCBID).
 Therefore, the same project identifier is allowed for different authors.

-For example, the (new) author _Foobar Inc_ tries to generate the project identifier of _Foobar Project_.
-According to the `projects.txt` file, the author identifiers `}HbH` and `70@&` are already in use:
+An example of collisions would be, the (new) author _Foobar Incorporation_ tries to generate the project identifier of _Foobar Project_.
+According to the collision tracking system, the author identifiers `]S3y` and `2)z>` are already in use:

-        "Foobar Inc"     -> 1a623c0e..8017dc3b -> }HbH      --> COLLISION!
+        "Foobar Incorporation"     -> 49d25a4f..4fee89aa -> ]S3y      --> COLLISION!
-        "Foobar Inc #1"  -> 0c2cdc00..bbc3a871 -> 70@&      --> COLLISION!
+        "Foobar Incorporation #1"  -> 0b311707..a5440351 -> 2)z>      --> COLLISION!
-        "Foobar Inc #2"  -> 82bef721..8a9a1815 -> \=EH      --> ASIGNED
+        "Foobar Incorporation #2"  -> c09b75f3..9842a017 -> <W[g      --> ASIGNED
                                                               |
                                                               v
-        "Foobar Project" -> 78160470..7b1566af -> ____ gv0? --> ASIGNED
+        "Foobar Project" -> 78160470..7b1566af ->           ____ 1%kZ --> ASIGNED

-Thus, the assigned PCBID identifiers would be `\=EHgv0?`, since the first collision-free author identifier and the first collision-free project identifier for that author are used.
+Thus, the assigned PCBID identifiers would be `<W[g1%kZ`, since the first collision-free author identifier and the first collision-free project identifier for that author are used.
 Once an author has an assigned identifier, they must use it for all their projects.
-With the data from the previous example, the line inserted in `projects.txt' would look like this:

-        \=EHgv0?    ' Foobar Project @ Foobar Inc (ZZ)

 ## :book: Version history

+### PCBID V2.0 3rd Draft

+The changes from the 2nd draft are:
+- Updated title to 3rd Draft.
+- BREAKING: changed the charset and added explanations of the ignored characters on the charset.
+- Updated the number of authors and projects possible with the new charset.
+- Added explanatory notes in Description of fields and modified paragraphs that were confusing.
+- Added description of Author ID and Project ID identifiers.
+- Updated Foobar Inc to Foobar Incorporation according to style convention.
+- Now it is recommended to use 2D barcode versus plain text.
+- Added usage notes on the 2D barcode.
+- BREAKING: Removed the use of the tilde.
+Added section on the Use of tilde prefix.
+- Added paragraph in the section How it is generated using the PCBIDB web.
+- Updated Examples of use to comply with the rest of the changes.
+- Rewritten the conclusion paragraph of the Examples of use.
+- Clarified FAQ answers.
+- Updated Technical details with the new charset.

 ### PCBID V2.0 2nd Draft

 The changes from the 1st draft are:
 - Updated title to 2nd Draft
 - Edited FAQ
 - Updated sample PCBID